How to pronounce “Nixtamal”?

 What is wrong with Nix flakes?

-Well this is a hairy topic that it sure to ruffle feathers… First, we should address that flakes aren’t just version pinning (Nixtamal’s current focus) but an enforced pattern of project layout & composition (or lack thereof depending on how you argue that).
-So let’s focus on the differences from the context of input pinning for now… Flakes might be builtin but it requires enabling an experimental flag; this might sound innocuous — especially given the prevelance of enabling it in the Nix community but it has some serious downsides.
+Well this is a hairy topic that is sure to ruffle feathers… First, we should address that flakes aren’t just version pinning (Nixtamal’s current focus) but an enforced pattern of project layout & composition (or lack thereof depending on how you argue that).
+So let’s focus on the differences from the context of input pinning for now… Flakes might be “built in”, but it requires enabling an experimental flag; this might sound innocuous — especially given the prevelance of enabling it in the Nix community — but it has some serious downsides.

 -